Marketing91

 5. Adding value to the service

 One can overcome saturated markets by adding value to their products and services.
 Increase the value of one’s product by providing additional services, benefits, and offers.
-Offering incentives and up-gradation allows the consumers to attract towards one’s brand.
-Providing customized customer service can also be helpful in overcoming the issues of a saturated market.
+Offering incentives and up-gradation allows the consumers to attract to one’s brand.
+Providing customized customer service can also help overcome the issues of a saturated market.

 Example of a Saturated Market